 - Measuring innovation is crucial for the design of innovation policy.
 However, the yearly published Summary Innovation Index of the EU is flawed and directly counterproductive to the development of efficient innovation policies.

-In the presentation he will focus on the research results achieved.
-In the discussion he will present detailed proofs for the conclusions.
-If there is not time enough, the arguments can be found in publications, downloadable from http://charlesedquist.com.
+In the presentation he focused on the research results achieved.
+In the discussion he presented detailed proofs for the conclusions.
+The arguments can be found in publications, downloadable from http://charlesedquist.com.
 In particular, the following publications, related to the four topics, are relevant:

-- Thebook entitled “Holistic Innovation Policy: Theoretical Foundations, Policy Problems and Instrument Choices” by Susana Borrás and Charles Edquist is now advertised by Oxford University Press.
-Table of Contents and Chapter 1 can be downloaded here.
+- The book entitled “Holistic Innovation Policy: Theoretical Foundations, Policy Problems and Instrument Choices” by Susana Borrás and Charles Edquist is now advertised by Oxford University Press.
+Table of Contents, Chapter 1 and Chapter 12 can be downloaded here.

 - Edquist, C. (2018, October).
 Towards a holistic innovation policy: Can the Swedish National Innovation Council (NIC) be a role model?
 Published on October 24, 2018 by Research Policy. https://doi.org/10.1016/j.respol.10.008 Alternative link here